fairlearn/fairlearn/docs/contributor_guide/contributing_code.rst

     reduction.predict(X)

-All of the currently supported parity constraints (subclasses of :code:`Moment`) are based on sensitive features that need to be provided to :code:`fit` as a keyword argument :code:`sensitive_features`.
+All of the currently supported parity constraints (subclasses of :class:`.Moment`) are based on sensitive features that need to be provided to :code:`fit` as a keyword argument :code:`sensitive_features`.
 In the future, it will also be possible to provide sensitive features as columns of :code:`X`.